14 Ways to Relieve Stress You Can Try Right Now

 Research shows certain scents like lavender and peppermint can help reduce your stress.

-Try lighting an incense or use an aromatherapy diffuser combined with some meditation for a complete stress free experience.
+Try lighting incense or use an aromatherapy diffuser combined with some meditation for a completely stress-free experience.

 10. Take vitamin C.

 Studies have shown taking vitamin C can reduce your cortisol and stress levels.
 You don’t need any fancy vitamin pills, simply use lemon juice and water for a quick boost.

 There are many health benefits of drinking lemon water each day.
 I would recommend having some after waking up before you start your day.

 Try this out, write 3 new things you’re grateful for every morning.
 Doing this has shown to increase people’s happiness over time.

 I enjoy writing about my thoughts each day in a journal.
 It’s a great method to learn more about yourself and how you can become a better version of yourself each day.

 You can also use your phone if you don’t like writing.